HaeckelK/stop_and_search_api/README.md

 # stop_and_search_api

-Foobar is a Python library for dealing with word pluralization.
+stop_and_search_api is a Python module for making API calls to https://data.police.uk to download UK Stop and Search data.

 ## Installation